spirit-warrior/ammas-tour-2024/README.md

 - Thickness of peetham platform (not including unistrut lifting system) - No estimate yet
 - Total height - Adjustable from 12 inches to 17.5 inches.

-Height of peetham should be adjustable to anywhere within the range, rather than at certain "stops".
+Height of peetham should be adjustable to anywhere within the range, rather than only at certain "stops".

 Currently we are considering using actuators to raise and lower the peetham.
-This seems preferable to the other options: hydraulics or mechanical crank and gear systems (see photos in archives).
+This is probably preferable to the other options: hydraulics or mechanical crank and gear systems (see photos in archives).

 [Link to place that sells actuators](https://www.linak.com/products/linear-actuators)